-8.3 SARASIN GROWTH FUND - CONTINUED
+9.3 SARASIN GROWTH FUND - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations albeit it has not been running for the full recommended holding period.
-Whilst the fund scored fairly well against its peer funds, it underperformed against its investment objective and benchmark.
+Whilst the fund scored very well against its peer funds, it underperformed against its objective and benchmark.
 The fund's objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
-Recent years have seen a spike in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
-This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration.
+In the year 2022 and 2023, we saw spikes in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
+This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration which assesses performance across multiple time periods.
 Given the recent launch of this fund, in September 2021, we were only able to consider fund performance over a short period, rather than the long-term recommended holding period over which we would expect the fund to meet its objective.
-During the period from launch to the assessment date, 31st December 2023, fund performance trailed both its objective and its benchmark but it is felt that performance should be judged over a longer period before concluding that any action is required.
+During the period from launch to the assessment date, 31st December 2024, fund performance trailed both its objective and its benchmark but it is felt that performance should be judged over a longer period before concluding that any action is required.
+It should however be noted that that between this period, performance against its peers performed well.